rheard/pynetauto/README.md

 There are instances where 2 patterns can share the same property, namely both the `RangeValue` and `Value` patterns
     provide `Value` property.
 This shouldn't be a problem when getting the property from an existing `Element` and is only a problem when searching or creating `Condition` objects.

 To avoid this problem, the pattern name for properties can be provided explicitly.
 To find the `RangeValue` with
     a specific value: `Condition(range_value__value=5)`.

 ### Wait for Close
-After say closing a window, a user might want to wait until the window closes (or simply goes offscreen).
-To this end,
+After certain actions such as closing a window, a user might want to wait until the window closes
-    `Element.wait_unavailable` is provided with a default `timeout` of 30 seconds.
+    (or simply goes offscreen).
+To this end, `Element.wait_unavailable` is provided with a default `timeout` of 30 seconds.
 An `include_offscreen` argument is also provided which defaults to `True`, meaning that the `Element` going offscreen will consider it unavailable.
 If the `timeout` expires, `False` is returned, otherwise `True` is.